jbelmont/marcels-blog/content/post/page-object-pattern.md

 * [Webdriverio Page Object](http://webdriver.io/guide/testrunner/pageobjects.html)
 * [Selenium Page Objects](https://github.com/SeleniumHQ/selenium/wiki/PageObjects)

+*Please read the following article [Introduction to WebDriver & Comparison with Selenium RC](https://www.guru99.com/introduction-webdriver-comparison-selenium-rc.html) by guru99 to get a more in-depth look at WebDriver.*

 If you like this post then follow me at [jbelmont at github](https://github.com/jbelmont)